DataScience-Proj-MH/NFL_Success/README.md

-# Data Science Player Draft Round Estimator
+# Data Science Player Success Predictor
-* Created a tool that estimates in which round a player will be selected through analyzing their college and combine statistics
+* Created a tool that estimates in whether a player will become a pro-bowl caliber prospect based of college statistics and combine results
 * Scraped over a thousand current NFL players from websites using selenium and beautiful soup
-* Engineered features to find which college/combine statistics best determine a players likelihood to fall in a specific round
+* Engineered features to find which college/combine statistics best determine a players likelihood to become a pro-bowler

 ## Code and Resources Used
 **Python Version:** 3.5